yesnik/webdev-guides/it_terms.md

 - **IP address** - Internet Protocol address; every computer connected to the Internet has a unique identifying number.
 Example: `192.168.10.2`
 - **ISP** - Internet Service Provider; an organization or company that provides Internet connectivity.
+- **Kerberos** - An authentication system developed at the Massachusetts Institute of Technology (MIT); it enables the exchange of private information across an open network by assigning a unique key called a "ticket" to a user requesting access to secure information.
+- **LAN** - Local area network; a network that extends over a small area (usually within a square mile or less).
+Connects a group of computers for the purpose of sharing resources such as programs, documents, or printers.
+Shared files often are stored on a central file server.
+- **MAC** - Media Access Control; The hardware address of a device connected to a shared network.
+- **MIME** - Multipurpose Internet Mail Extensions; a protocol that enables you to include various types of files (text, audio, video, images, etc.) as an attachment to an e-mail message.
+- **NAT** - Network Address Translation; a standard that enables a LAN to use a set of IP addresses for internal traffic and a single IP address for communications with the Internet.
+- **packet** - A unit of transmission in data communications.
+The TCP/IP protocol breaks large data files into smaller chunks for sending over a network so that less data will have to be re-transmitted if errors occur.
+- **PDF** - Portable Document Format; a type of formatting that enables files to be viewed on a variety computers regardless of the program originally used to create them.
+PDF files retain the "look and feel" of the original document with special formatting, graphics, and color intact.
+You use a special program or print driver (Adobe Distiller or PDF Writer) to convert a file into PDF format.
+- **peer-to-peer** - A type of connection between two computers; both perform computations, store data, and make requests from each other (unlike a client-server connection where one computer makes a request and the other computer responds with information).
+- **POP** - Post Office Protocol; a method of handling incoming electronic mail.
+Example: E-mail programs may use this protocol for storing your incoming messages on a special cluster of servers called pop.service.ohio-state.edu and delivering them when requested.
+- **proxy** - Refers to a special kind of server that functions as an intermediate link between a client application (like a web browser) and a real server.
+The proxy server intercepts requests for information from the real server and whenever possible, fills the request.
+When it is unable to do so, the request is forwarded to the real server.
+- **SATA** - Serial Advanced Technology Attachment or Serial ATA.
+An interface used to connect ATA hard drives to a computer's motherboard that provides a better, more efficient interface; Serial ATA is likely to replace the previous standard, Parallel ATA (PATA), which has become dated.
+- **serial port** - An interface on a computer that supports transmission of a single bit at a time; can be used for connecting almost any type of external device including a mouse, a modem, or a printer.
+- **SMTP** - Simple Mail Transfer Protocol; a method of handling outgoing electronic mail.
+- **TCP/IP** - Transmission Control Protocol/Internet Protocol; an agreed upon set of rules that tells computers how to exchange information over the Internet.
+Other Internet protocols like FTP, Gopher, and HTTP sit on top of TCP/IP.
+- **VPN** - Virtual Private Networking; a means of securely accessing resources on a network by connecting to a remote access server through the Internet or other network.
+- **WLAN** - Wireless Local Area Network; the computers and devices that make up a wireless network.
+- **XML** - Extensible Markup Language; A markup language for coding web documents that allows designers to create their own customized tags for structuring a page.